Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Theoretical Results

 \subsection{Actor-Critic Convergence}

-We conclude this section by proving almost sure (a.s.) convergence of IDAC to a neighborhood of a stationary point of the optimization problem $\min_{\theta \in \Theta} \rho(\theta)$.
-As discussed in Section \ref{sec:hidden_concavity}, this implies that, thanks to the hidden quasiconcavity of the OIR optimization problem, IDAC converges a.s. to a neighborhood of a \textit{global} optimum.
-This result is \textit{much} stronger than existing asymptotic results for actor-critic schemes, which typically only guarantee convergence to a neighborhood of a local optimum or even a mere saddle point \cite{bhatnagar2009natural, zhang2020global, Agarwal_Kakade_Lee_Mahajan_2020}.
+We conclude this section by proving almost sure (a.s.) convergence of IDAC to a neighborhood of a stationary point of \eqref{stat_implies_glob:1}.
+By Theorem \ref{thm:stationarity_implies_global_optimality_info_ratio}, this implies IDAC converges a.s. to a neighborhood of a \textit{global} optimum.
+This is \textit{much} stronger than existing asymptotic results for actor-critic schemes, which typically guarantee convergence to a neighborhood of a local optimum or saddle point \cite{bhatnagar2009natural, zhang2020global, Agarwal_Kakade_Lee_Mahajan_2020}.
+We analyze the algorithm as given in Algorithm \ref{alg:irac} under the assumption that $\tau_t = \alpha_t$, for all $t \geq 0$, that $K = 1$, and with the addition of a projection operation to the policy update: